For many expats, including myself, Transferwise has quickly become the best way to send money to Thailand.

 Is Transferwise Available in Thailand ?

-You can use Transferwise to send money to Thailand, but for now, you can't use them to send money from Thailand.
+Also, at the moment you can use Transferwise to send money to Thailand, but for now, you can't use them to send money from Thailand.

 Hopefully, that will change soon.